DHowett/ranger/README.md

-# ranger - io.ReaderAt with HTTP range requests!
+# ranger - io.ReaderAt with range requests!
 ## INSTALL
 	$ go get github.com/DHowett/ranger

 ## OVERVIEW
-Package partial provides an implementation of io.ReaderAt and io.ReadSeeker which makes HTTP partial document requests.
+Package ranger provides an implementation of io.ReaderAt and io.ReadSeeker which makes partial document requests.
+Ranger ships with a range fetcher that operates on an HTTP resource using the Range: header.

 ## USE
 	package main